openhwgroup/cva6/docs/04_cv32a65x_design/source/cva6_id_stage.rst

 -----------

 The ID_STAGE module implements the decode stage of the pipeline.
-Its main purpose is to decode instructions coming from FRONTEND module (fetch stage) and send them to the ISSUE_STAGE module (issue stage).
+Its main purpose is to decode RISC-V instructions coming from FRONTEND module (fetch stage) and send them to the ISSUE_STAGE module (issue stage).

 The compressed_decoder module checks whether the incoming instruction is